PearCoding/Ignis/docs/src/scene/cameras.rst

 The camera is specified in the :monosp:`camera` block with a :monosp:`type` listed in this section below.
 The actual image size is specified in the :monosp:`film` block.

-..
-NOTE:: Currently there is no way to specifiy type-specific parameters for camera models and film types.

 .. code-block:: javascript

     {